-Washington, DC's very first shopping mall was a split-level venue comprised of 2 retail levels.
+Washington, DC's very first shopping mall was a split-level venue comprised of two retail levels.
 Its Lower Promenade was accessed from a lower parking level, with the Upper Promenade entered from an upper level lot.
 There were originally forty stores and free parking for 2,500 autos.

 SEVEN CORNERS CENTER TENANTS 1957: